hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 without affecting the result of the computation.

 *Data Races*.
 Performing multiple sends to the same channel concurrently is considered a data race on the channel.
 You must synchronize the sends using completions.
-Two sends are considered concurrent if they are not ordered by `after`.
+Two sends in the same phase are considered concurrent if they are not ordered by `await`.

 #### Receiving Streaming Data with `receive`